-- If the engine is very hard to start in extremely cold weather or when restarting, depress the accelerator pedal a little (approximately 1/3 to the floor) and hold it and then crank the engine.
-Release the key and the accelerator pedal when the engine starts. - If the engine is very hard to start because it is flooded, depress the accelerator pedal all the way to the floor and hold it.
-Crank the engine for 5-6 seconds.
+- If the engine is very hard to start in extremely cold weather or when restarting, depress the accelerator pedal a little (approximately 1/3 to the floor) and while holding, crank the engine.
+Release the accelerator pedal when the engine starts. - If the engine is very hard to start because it is flooded, depress the accelerator pedal all the way to the floor and hold it.
+Push the ignition switch to the ON position to start cranking the engine.
+After 5 or 6 seconds, stop cranking by pushing the ignition switch to LOCK.
 After cranking the engine, release the accelerator pedal.
-Crank the engine with your foot off the accelerator pedal by turning the ignition key to START.
-Release the key when the engine starts.
+Crank the engine with your foot off the accelerator pedal by depressing the brake pedal and pushing the push-button ignition switch to start the engine.
 If the engine starts, but fails to run, repeat the above procedure.

 Do not operate the starter for more than 15 seconds at a time.
-If the engine does not start, turn the key off and wait 10 seconds before cranking again, otherwise the starter could be damaged.
+If the engine does not start, push the ignition switch to the OFF position and wait 10 seconds before cranking again, otherwise the starter could be damaged.